-At the time of our graduation, our family hotel business got closed.
+At the time of our graduation, our family hotel business shut down.
 In those depressing times LUMS community helped in providing leads to jobs and I entered the corporate life.
 During my job I didn't enjoy much and took the decision of starting our own Shinwari Cuisine restaurant, Bab-ul-Ziafat.
 Insha Allah, it will be running by May or June 2022.
-In the end I will like to say, LUMS provides the opportunity to experiment and take risk which I guess I will not have been able to take otherwise.
+LUMS provides the opportunity to experiment and take risks which I guess I would not have been able to take otherwise.